 Not too long ago we used a book of maps called Mapsco to find a destination to drive to.
 We also, not too long ago, used to go to Blockbuster to rent videos.
 It’s inconceivable that with today’s technology anyone would use a Mapsco to find anything and Blockbuster went bankrupt 4 years ago thanks to Netflix, Amazon, etc.

 It’s just as inconceivable that a healthcare practice would continue to use a PDF or paper-based intake form for new patient registration.
-PDF/Paper-based patient intake is still widely used because healthcare is traditionally slow to adopt new technology.
+PDF/Paper-based online patient intake forms are still widely used because healthcare is traditionally slow to adopt new technology.
 That trend won’t continue.

 It’s just no longer realistic to expect today’s consumers to download and print out a long set of paper forms to be filled out with a pen.
 It’s a waste of paper and time on both the patient’s part and for practice personnel.
 Some practices actually have to scan the paper forms into a digital format so that they can be imported into a patient records management software system.